TitlesAssociate Professor of Voice

-Bulli holds a D.M.A. and an M.M. in vocal performance from Indiana University, and a B.A. in music education from St. Olaf College.
-Additional studies include the Opera Program of the American Institute of Music Studies in Austria, the Wesley Balk New Music Theater Ensemble Institute (Minnesota), and Kristin Linklater’s “Freeing the Natural Voice” workshops.
-She has coached opera repertoire with Joan Dornemann, Will Graham, and Susan Ormont.
-She has studied voice with Sharon Daniels, Phyllis Curtin, Martha Lipton, Reri Grist, and Virginia Zeani.
+Bulli holds a D.M.A. and an M.M. in vocal performance from Indiana University and a B.A. in music education from St. Olaf College.
+Additional studies include the opera program of the American Institute of Music Studies in Austria, the Wesley Balk Opera/Music-Theater Institute (Minnesota), and Kristin Linklater’s Freeing the Natural Voice workshops.
+She has coached opera repertoire with Joan Dornemann, Will Graham, and Susan Ormont, and she studied voice with Sharon Daniels, Phyllis Curtin, Martha Lipton, Reri Grist, and Virginia Zeani.
 She has also studied dance (ballet/modern), yoga, and Alexander Technique.